dl9sec/ArduinoSIP/README.md

 Can be used do do a notifying SIP call through e.g. a FRITZ!Box.

 Tested with NodeMCU 1.0 (AI-Thinker ESP8266MOD ESP-12E).
+Because of this, _"architectures"_ in _"library.properties"_ is currently set to _"esp8266"-only_.
+If you want to use the library on another Arduino architecture, replace the _"esp8266"_ with a _"*"_ and let me know, if it works.

 # Prequisites for the examples